 - We will give children a high level of praise which will be specific and linked to following our school values.
 This praise may be verbal or a reward dependent upon the behaviour displayed and the class teacher's own practice. - We celebrate children's achievements through a celebration assembly where certificates are given to a child in each class and celebrated by the whole school.
 These certificates will often be related to the school values. - Each class has a marble jar to fill up which allows them to have a class reward when it is full.
-This helps the children work together for the same goal. - Class teachers will acknowledge table groups who are working well together and give them specific praise and a special group reward such as lining up first for playtime or give them a special job etc. - Teachers will use stickers as rewards for individuals; these will be specific so that the child will be made aware of what they have done to achieve the sticker and therefore hopefully strive to repeat the behaviour again. - Certificates to reward outstanding behaviours upholding a particular school value (see appendix 1). - Children will be chosen to visit the Headteacher for special praise and a Headteacher's reward sticker.
+This helps the children work together for the same goal.

+- Class teachers will acknowledge table groups who are working well together and give them specific praise and a special group reward such as lining up first for playtime or give them a special job. - Teachers will use stickers as rewards for individuals; these will be specific so that the child will be made aware of what they have done to achieve the sticker and therefore hopefully strive to repeat the behaviour again. - Certificates to reward outstanding behaviours upholding a particular school value (see appendix 1). - Children will be chosen to visit the Headteacher for special praise and a Headteacher's reward sticker. - Termly Governor Awards. - Teachers will select different children from their class to take home a handprint with 5 written positives that their child has displayed during the day.